Setting up Pipelines via GitHub Machine Users

 token must be created as a Classic token.

-Fine-grained tokens have more granular permissions, and are generally recommended over Classic tokens when they are applicable.
+Fine-grained tokens offer more granular permissions and are recommended where applicable.

-- They have a single Resource owner, which is the organization that is allowed to access the token.
+They have a single Resource owner (e.g., the organization owning the token).

-- They must have an expiration shorter than 1 year (Classic tokens can be configured to never expire).
+They have a maximum expiration of one year (Classic tokens can be set to never expire).

 In Pipelines, the ci-user